 Inventors and Their Inventions have Changed the World.
 New Inventions Improve Our Lives for the Better.

-Many inventors have one opportunity to get their invention to market.
-And following an Invention Roadmap provides a clear path to success.
+Many inventors have only one chance to get their invention to market and avoid the costly mistakes.
+By following an Invention Roadmap provides a clear path to success.

 Product Coach is your Invention Resource to learn how to get new ideas to market.

 Invention Success Kit

 Inventing is not for you if you are looking to get rich quick or get out of a financial jam.
 I believe when you are down on your luck, inventing is not the way to turn things around.
 Do not buy my books, kit, or coaching, or spend money on a patent or prototype.